natemacleod/watlink/README.md

 ### FAQ
 **How do I set up an event?**
 *Simply click the "Add Event" button and enter a title, description, class (if you're making a study group), and set the maximum number of members (or make it unlimited).
 Be sure to specify a date and time to meet, or an online chat room (i.e. a Discord server) in the description.
-If you want, you can make this info visible only to those who join your event.*
+If you like, you can make this info visible only to those who join your event.*

 **How do I join an event?**
 *Just click "Join" next to the event!
 If you can't see the button, the event is probably full.*